17 Essential Financial Preparedness Tips

 A Federal Reserve survey found that almost 40% of Americans would have a hard time covering an unexpected $400 expense.
 Think of an emergency fund as emergency insurance for life’s little bumps.

 Start by saving $1000 and then gradually add to it over time.
-A thousand dollars won’t deal with every financial emergency, but it will take care of the little ones.
+A thousand dollars won’t deal with every financial emergency, but it will handle the little ones.

 5. Build Your Cash Reserves